 Power and Liberty

 The American Founders distinguished violent force from authentic power, believing that true power is grounded in the reciprocity and mutuality of compromise and cooperative endeavor – among citizens.
 A democratic republic requires the uninhibited engagement of diverse forces and the free flow of ideas and creative endeavor.
 This recognition is embedded in the Constitution.

-Bernard Bailyn explains the roots of this perspective in his detailed documentation of the intense debates that took place during the decades leading up to 1776.
+Bernard Bailyn explains the roots of this perspective in his detailed documentation of the emotional debates that took place during the decades leading up to 1776.
 He writes: